netflakes/mix-edib/README.md

     mix archive.install http://git.io/edib-0.5.1.ez

-And don't forget to add `exrm` to your project:
+Don't forget to add `exrm` to your project:

     defp deps do
       [